-Building Construction: Principles, Materials, and Systems, 3rd Edition
+Building Construction: Principles, Materials, and Systems, 3rd edition

-Madan L. Mehta, Ph.D.
+- Madan L. Mehta

-Walter Scarborough
+- Walter Scarborough

-Diane Armpriest
+- Diane Armpriest

-Organization and Approach
+Organisation and Approach

-Full color diagrams feature throughout the text.
+Full colour diagrams feature throughout the text.

-A unique organization creates an unparalleled exploration of building construction–principles of construction are covered in Part 1, and materials and systems of construction are covered in Part 2–providing students with a balanced learning approach.
+A unique organisation creates an unparalleled exploration of building construction–principles of construction are covered in Part 1, and materials and systems of construction are covered in Part 2–providing students with a balanced learning approach.

-A focus on principles in Part 1 emphasizes the basic principles common to the performance of most building materials.
+A focus on principles in Part 1 emphasises the basic principles common to the performance of most building materials.
 By doing this in the classroom, the authors have experienced that they can preclude or reduce repetition when progressing from one material or system to another later on in the course.
 This focus also encourages critical thinking and informed decision making related to building materials and methods of construction.
 These principles will sustain over time even as materials and systems/assemblies are bound to change.

 Cornerstone coverage of sustainability features a comprehensive chapter on sustainability and thorough integration of related content throughout the text.